Are you ready for some world-class scenery of mountain peaks, deep lakes, lush forests and photogenic coastlines?

 You can also get close to Franz Josef’s lookout by foot, but I have to warn you – the view from there simply can’t be compared to what you will see from the helicopter.
 We went there before our scheduled flight, and here is a picture of the view.

-It is about a 30-minute walk from a car park, it is quite easy to reach because of the flat surface and I recommend doing it if you have more time but your budget doesn’t allow taking a helicopter flight.
-Unfortunately, you will not be able to get on the ice nor touch it as you only will see it from a distance.
+It is about a 30-minute walk from the car park and is quite easy to reach because of the flat terrain; I recommend doing it if you have more time but your budget doesn’t allow taking a helicopter flight.
+Unfortunately, you will not be able to get on the ice nor touch it as you will only see the glacier from a distance.

 Accommodation near Fox/Franz Josef glaciers

-Budget (up to $61) – For a good budget stay I recommend Franz Josef Montrose (9 km away from the glaciers, unlimited WiFi and free parking) and Rainforest Retreat (9.5 km away with many accommodation options).
+Budget (up to $61 NZD) – For a good budget stay I recommend Franz Josef Montrose (9 km away from the glaciers, unlimited WiFi and free parking) and Rainforest Retreat (9.5 km away with many accommodation options).

 My hotel – Top 10 Fox Glacier Hotel